Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

-How to Prepare Your Chickens for Winter and Cold Weather
+Preparing Your Chickens for the Winter and Cold Weather

 Keeping a small backyard flock of chickens is a fun and rewarding hobby, and a happy flock of hens provides a ready supply of fresh eggs.
-However, caring for chickens in winter during the long, cold months requires proper housing for protection against the weather and additional attention to feed and drinking water to maintain a healthy flock.
-Here are a few tips on caring for chickens in cold weather.
+The long, cold months of winter require proper housing for protection against the weather, and additional attention to feeding and drinking water to maintain a healthy flock.
+Here are six ways to care for chickens in cold weather.

-With their feathered insulation, chickens are well suited for cold temperatures.
-Our urban chicken coop includes a small hen house with a fully protected run that allows them to wander outside wherever they want.
-Except for very windiest of days or during storms, the chickens spend most of their time scratching around in the outdoor run.
+With their feathered insulation, chickens are well-suited for cold temperatures.
+Our urban chicken coop includes a small henhouse with a fully protected run that allows them to wander outside wherever they want.
+Except for the very windiest of days or during storms, the chickens spend most of their time scratching around in the outdoor run.
 They often roost at night on one of the outdoor perches, positioned high in the run and in an area that is usually blocked from the wind.
 It is quite comical to see them lined up, wing-to-wing and snuggled in for the night, even on a cold winter night in New England.

 Chickens are very tolerant of cold temperatures, but they are very susceptible to drafts.
 Position the chicken coop out of the prevailing winds, and insulate the interior of the chicken coop to reduce chilling drafts.
 Our coop is insulated to help block drafts, but it is not heated.
 When the chickens do decide to come inside and use the coop to roost, their body heat is trapped by the insulation and helps to raise the temperature within the hen house.